Hydreon/Steadfast2/README.md

 If the plugin is not in the form of a phar, something which happens often when downloading the plugin from its github repository, follow these steps:

-Download the plugin
+Download the plugin <br>
-Place it in the plugins directory
+Place it in the plugins directory <br>
-Unzip it, so the file structure is as shown here:
+Unzip it, so the file structure is as shown here: <br>
 Steadfast2 Installation Directory  <br>
 ├── plugins <br>
 ᅠᅠᅠ└── src <br>